 Phishing emails are an attempt by thieves to lure you into divulging personal and financial information, for their profit.
 They pretend to be from well-known legitimate businesses, and increasingly look as if they actually are.
 They use clever techniques to induce a sense of urgency on your part so that you don't stop to think about whether they are legitimate or not.
 Some even target a select group of users and tend to be more specific and include information more detailed and familiar to the recipient.
 These messages often include a request for personal information and a notification of account suspension or closure for failing to reply.

 The latest wave of phishing attacks is becoming more sophisticated.
 These attacks gain access to an account in an attempt to collect your financial information along with other personal information.
 Question any message that asks you to log into a site to verify your credentials, even if it looks like the normal UCSB authentication page.
-If you are in doubt, please contact the UCSB Enterprise Technology Service Center (ETSC) or forward the email to email@example.com.
+For more information on when and how to report harassing or unwanted email, you can click here to Report a Security Incident.
 Please remember, we NEVER ask you to verify your identity over email!

 If you compromise your account by responding to a phish, your access to email may be turned off until the situation is resolved.